Ryan Baldacchino: Career

 With pace to burn and accurate crossing ability Baldacchino soon showed his potential in Bolton's reserve side and in pre-season games for the first team.
 However, the signings of Jay-Jay Okocha and Youri Djorkaeff hindered his chances of making a first-team breakthrough and he left Bolton after only 18 months, signing with Carlisle United on a three-year deal.
 Baldacchino was an instant hit with the club with an outstanding display of pace and trickery to help defeat Southend United away in his first match.
 Baldacchino was a regular for Carlisle before being prised away by Brooks Mileson and the spending power of Scottish club Gretna.
 Gretna, with their newfound wealth, won Scottish Third, Second and First Division titles in consecutive seasons, with Baldacchino one of the club's star players; he and Gretna teammates Kenny Deuchar, Gavin Skelton and Chris Innes became the only four players in 100 years of Scottish football history to play in all Scottish football divisions with the same team.
 Baldacchino's time with Gretna saw him win countless man of the match award, the goal of the season award and even score a goal in the UEFA Europa League.
 An impressive display against Dunfermline Athletic in the Scottish Cup in front of then-Celtic manager Gordon Strachan earned Baldacchino rave reviews, Hibs, Motherwell and Celtic all had regular checks on Baldacchino.
 Brooks Mileson once again showed his spending power and ambition by keeping hold of Baldacchino and he signed a new improved four-year deal in December 2005 making him one of the club's top earners.

 The season 2007–08 was to be Gretna's last year as a club as they bowed out at the top when owner Brooks Mileson took ill in late February.
 Baldacchino was given squad number 7 and played against Rangers and Celtic that season as Gretna struggled to cope with life in the top flight.
 They were relegated at the end of the season.

 Baldacchino transferred to VPL club Altona Magic in May 2008 and one year later he signed for New South Wales Premier League outfit Bonnyrigg White Eagles.
-Before moving to Forest Hill Milford United on a free transfer, and Hume City also a free transfer.
-He is yet to make a first-team appearance after 13 years at the club.
+Before moving to Forest Hill Milford United on a free transfer.